 Learn more about the award committee and apply to be a member.

-NCTE offers gold, silver, and bronze Orbis Pictus Seals to accompany winning books and their future printings.
+Orbis Pictus seals are available to accompany winning books and their future printings.
 The seals serve to endorse the excellence of the books and distinguish them from among the thousands of books published each year.
-The gold seal for the winning book and silver seals for honor books are $.20 per seal.
-The bronze seals for recommended books are $.25 per seal.
+Seals are $.20 each and available in gold for winning books, silver for honor books, and bronze for recommended books.

 To place an order, please call our customer service department toll-free at 1-877-369-6283.